 My friend Roberta called me “disciplined” on Facebook the other day.
 I thought to myself “Disciplined?
 When did this happen?”
 Growing up with ADHD no one ever compliments you on your self control.
 In fact, “You lack discipline,” is a phrase you hear all the time.
-Mostly from your parents but teachers, scout leaders, and pastors too.
-Even a few nuns from back when I attended Catholic school in Maine chastised me for lacking discipline.
-On top of the ADHD I was the kid who lost his jacket EVERY winter.
-I could never remember to bring supplies to school with me and I still can’t stop biting my nails.
+Mostly from your parents; but teachers, scout leaders, and pastors too.
+Even a few nuns from back when I attended Catholic school in Maine would chastise me for lacking the discipline to practice my cursive writing.
+To this day my handwriting still sucks.
+On top of the ADHD I was the kid who lost his jacket EVERY winter, I could never remember to bring supplies to school with me, and I still can’t stop biting my nails.

 So when did I become this grand exemplification of discipline to others?
 To be clear Roberta was referring to how good I am at sticking to my diet despite having a sugar addiction.
 It seems the ability to adhere to a diet has become the cultural yardstick by which we measure a person’s self discipline in adulthood.
 But I know better.
 The only way I’ve ever been capable of self discipline is to assume I don’t have any.